vintner.jpg

 What’s the Difference between a Winemaker, Vintner, Oenologist?

-Wine Production - What Is A Vintner?
 Many different terms get thrown around when discussing winery jobs.
 Some of them even seem to be used interchangeably.
 So let’s untangle the mystery behind each of these winemaking jobs.
 Simply put, a winemaker refers to someone who produces wine.
 The means both a vintner and an oenologist are winemakers.
 Individuals in these roles are both responsible for overseeing the winemaking process.
 Here is where the roles differ,

 Vintner